TBarnhart2/DnD/content/Campaign Session Plans/Session 2.1.md

 - **Speed:** 20 ft., fly 60 ft.
 - **STR:** 14 (+2) **DEX:** 18 (+4) **CON:** 12 (+1) **INT:** 8 (-1) **WIS:** 14 (+2) **CHA:** 10 (+0)
 - **Damage Resistances:** lightning, thunder; bludgeoning, piercing, and slashing from nonmagical attacks
-- **Condition Immunities:** exhaustion, grappled, paralyzed, petrified, poisoned, prone, restrained
+- **Condition Immunities:** exhaustion, grappled, paralyzed, petrified, poisoned, prone, restrained, stunned
 - **Senses:** darkvision 60 ft.
 - **Challenge:** 3 (700 XP)

 **Whirlwind Aura:** At the start of each of the sentinel's turns, each creature within 5 feet of it takes 5 (1d10) force damage.

 **Actions:**
 - **Multiattack:** The sentinel makes two Wind Slash attacks.
 - **Wind Slash:** _Melee Weapon Attack:_ +6 to hit, reach 10 ft., one target. _Hit:_ 7 (1d6+4) slashing damage plus 3 (1d6) force damage.
 - **Cyclonic Pull (Recharge 5-6):** The sentinel creates a powerful vortex.
 Each creature within 15 feet must succeed on a DC 14 Strength saving throw or be pulled up to 10 feet toward the sentinel.